 The gist?
-Our emotional state leading into early retirement is not some linear graph that slowly ticks upward as we seemingly get happier and happier that our days working full-time jobs are numbered and nearly over.
+Our emotional state leading to quitting the rat race early is not some linear graph that slowly ticks upward as we seemingly get happier and happier that our days working full-time jobs are numbered and nearly over.

 Instead, it more closely resembles a drunk graph.
 A graph after a night of insane drinking and table dancing.
 It’s sorta bipolar, like this:

 In other words, it’s a mixture of emotions.
 We’re happy and excited some of the time, but we’re also worried and ask ourselves what the hell we’re doing other times.
 The graph looks like a sharp series of mountains knifing their way into the clouds.
 Ups and downs.
 Peaks and valleys.

 It’s weird, isn’t it?
 We should be super excited about this next phase of our lives.
 When I was gearing up to call it quits, I had a mixture of emotions as well.
 I was anxious.
 I wanted to just get it over with so I could move on with my life and start doing those things my wife and I set out to achieve.

 Some people have it worse.
 The “Holy shit!
 What am I doing?” phenomenon is common, especially as we get closer and closer to giving notice to our company.
 Our anxiety level builds the closer we get.
 Are we doing the right thing?
 Will this truly work out?
 Am I letting my boss/team down?

 Am I completely insane, or just a little bit?

 Nervousness subsided after I gave notice for early retirement

 I thought back to the days and weeks before giving my company notice.

 I found that nervousness climbed the closer I got to giving notice because I still had a way out.
 I could change my mind and go back to business as usual – then, nobody’s the wiser.
 I keep working.
 My employer doesn’t have a clue that I was days or weeks from giving them notice.